ngokhoa1202/cs-note/site-reability-engineering/build-tools/java/maven/quarkus/Quarkus Configuration.md

     max-threads: 100
 ```

-# Maven Commands for Different Environments
+# Commands for Different Environments
 ## Development Environment
 ```shell title='Development build and run'
 # Run in dev mode with live reload